 What metrics measure search ease of use?

-There are metrics that indicate how easy your site search function is to use, and by making improvements to them you can increase the number of conversions on your website.
+Search analytics provide metrics that indicate how easy your site search function is to use, and by making improvements to them you can increase the number of conversions on your website.

 Those metrics are:

-- The percentage of sessions that use search.
+- The percentage of sessions that use search

 - Search refinements

 Monitoring the percentage of sessions that use search

 The percentage of sessions that use search is a good metric for gauging how well your site search is currently performing.

 As simple as it sounds, a good search starts by being easy to find.

 From a survey we conducted across hundreds of institutions in North America, we found that 43% of visitors use search functions at some point in their journey.